KelvinShadewing/TyMercs/README.md

 ## License

-The code for this game is free under the GNU General Public License.
+The code for this game is free under the GNU General Public License v.3.

 The graphics are all free under CC-BY 3.0.